Introduction

 LEGUS

-Legacy ExtraGalactic UV Survey is a Treasury Program that has imaged 50 local galaxies with WFC3 and ACS from the UV to the near-IR.
+Legacy ExtraGalactic UV Survey (LEGUS) is a Treasury Program that has imaged 50 local galaxies with WFC3 and ACS from the UV to the near-IR.
 Its aim is to quantify how the clustering of star formation evolves in both space and time.

 Andromeda Galaxy